-21430 ADVANCED INDUSTRIAL RELATIONS (5cp); prerequisite 21306 Employment Relations
+21430 ADVANCED INDUSTRIAL RELATIONS

 Provides students with up-to-date knowledge in the more strategically important areas of industrial relations.
 Government policy and industrial relations strategy; union policy, strategy and prospects; employer reform proposals; forms of codetermination; implications of equal employment opportunity and occupational health and safety legislation; changing role of the arbitration bodies; role of industrial relations practitioners in the business environment.